-Customer requests, questions, and complaints come from all directions and in a range of forms.
-Just keeping up with the volume and type of requests can tax support teams beyond their limits, but it becomes even more difficult when facilities, teams, and customers are spread across multiple locations and product portfolios are seemingly miles deep.
+On the support side, customer requests, questions, and complaints come from all directions across multiple digital channels such as email, chat, social, and messaging.
+Simply keeping up with the volume and type of requests can tax support teams beyond their limits.
+It is even more difficult when facilities, teams, and customers are spread across multiple locations and product portfolios seem miles deep.

-The sheer breadth and depth of modern manufacturing operations creates communication gaps that challenge sales and product teams to share pertinent customer information and collaborate on up-sell or cross-sell opportunities, identify customer communication trends and proactively take steps to address them, and even identify new market niches.
-Not being able to use the wealth of information that can be gleaned from customer interactions is akin to leaving money on the table.
+The sheer breadth and depth of modern manufacturing operations creates communication gaps that challenge sales and product teams to share pertinent customer information and collaborate on up-sell or cross-sell opportunities, identify customer communication trends, proactively take steps to address them, and even identify new market niches.
+Inability to use the wealth of information gleaned from customer interactions is akin to leaving money on the table.

 That’s where the use of live chat and intelligent automation technologies can make an important difference.
-Here’s a closer look at the support challenges that manufacturers face and how integrating the right chat solution into your support processes not only improves the customer experience but can help grow revenue as well.
+Here’s a closer look at the communication challenges that manufacturers face and how integrating the right solution for live chat grows revenue for manufacturers and not only improves the customer experience, but helps grow revenue as well.

 Live chat use cases in the industrial sector

 - Customer service 100% 100%

 One of the main problems that manufacturers face is scale.
 Many manufacturers still rely on human agents to answer each and every customer request.
 This less-efficient method of customer service leads to requests getting lost in the shuffle and dismal response times.

 At best, customers eventually get the help they need and their frustration is alleviated.
 At worst, they lose patience and take their business elsewhere.

 Manufacturers already intimately understand the connection between service and revenue.
 In fact, a recent survey revealed that 74% of manufacturing executives think services will be their primary source of profit in the next several years, and 81% of customer service teams say the service they provide has the greatest impact on how their brand is perceived by customers.